The grey economy

 Should the contracting party not provide the certificates concerning posted workers, one usually must have a certificate on a Finnish pension insurance, a certificate showing that the pension insurance fees have been paid or a certificate showing that a payment plan has been made for due pension insurance fees and, for contracts on building activities, a certificate on an accident insurance in Finland.

 In order to meet with his obligation to check, the contractor, before concluding the contract, also must require in writing that the contracting partner provides accounts on the pensions- and accident insurances for all posted workers for the whole contracting time before these workers start working in Finland.

 For agreements concerning construction activities, the contractor has an ongoing obligation to ensure that posted workers of the partner have valid posted worker’s certificates.
-The contractor's ongoing obligation applies equally to all agreements entered into before 1 September 2015 regardless of what kind of activity the agreement is associated with.

 Posted worker from an EU or EEA Member State or Switzerland

 An employee posted to Finland from an EU or EEA Member State or Switzerland must have a posted worker’s certificate issued by the authorities in the country of origin, known as the A1 certificate.
 The posted worker’s certificate affirms that pension and accident insurance for the employee is taken out in the country of origin for the duration of the period shown on the certificate.
 During that period, the employee does not need to be insured as required by Finnish law.

 Posted worker from a country with a bilateral agreement on social security

 If an employee is posted to Finland from a country with which Finland has signed a bilateral agreement on social security (Australia, Chile, India, Israel, Canada, China, Québec, South Korea or the USA), the employee must have a posted worker’s certificate issued by the authorities in the country of origin (e.g. AUS 1/FI).